 FOX Bet has come into the US market with a lot of fanfare, leveraging its sports media powerhouse to entice players.
-This week, the new sportsbook brand has an offer that bettors in New Jersey and Pennsylvania can’t refuse.
+This week, the new sportsbook brand has an offer that online sports bettors in New Jersey and Pennsylvania sports bettors can’t refuse.

 For Thursday night’s game NFL at Lambeau Field, bettors can get +100 odds on Carson Wentz throwing a TD pass when the Eagles play the Packers.
 And yes, FOX Bet knows Alshon Jeffrey is likely to play.

 The site has bumped up the odds from -400 to even money for Wentz to throw a touchdown against Green Bay.
 The max bet on this is $25, but the odds are great that you’ll win your wager and double your money on this generous promo (no, you won’t get paid if Nelson Agholor or someone else drops a sure touchdown).

 This isn’t quite the “no-brainer” promo that was offered by a different sportsbook in Week 1.
 However, Wentz does have 76 TDs in 43 career games.